-As at 30 September 2019, the interests or short positions of the Directors in the shares, underlying shares and debentures of the Company and its associated corporations (within the meaning of the Securities and Futures Ordinance ("SFO")) as recorded in the register required to be kept under Section 352 of the SFO or as otherwise notified to the Company and The Stock Exchange of Hong Kong Limited pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers, were as follows:
+As at 30 September 2020, the interests or short positions of the Directors in the shares, underlying shares and debentures of the Company and its associated corporations (within the meaning of the Securities and Futures Ordinance ("SFO")) as recorded in the register required to be kept under Section 352 of the SFO or as otherwise notified to the Company and The Stock Exchange of Hong Kong Limited pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers, were as follows:

-Number of Approximate
+Number of shares held Approximate

-Personal Personal Corporate
+Personal al Corporate percentage of

 interests interests shareholding

 Directors

 Mr. Chung Ming Fai 12,000,500 1,000 (Note) 48.01

-Mr. Chung Yin Shu, Frederick 1,875 - 0.01
+Mr. Chung Yin Shu, Frederick 1,875 0.01